 Although each software module is unit tested, defects still exist for various reasons like

-- A Module in general is designed by an individual software developer who understanding and programming logic may differ from other programmers.
-Integration testing becomes necessary to verify the software modules work in unity
+- A Module, in general, is designed by an individual software developer whose understanding and programming logic may differ from other programmers.
+Integration Testing becomes necessary to verify the software modules work in unity

-- At the time of module development, there wide chances of change in requirements by the clients.
-These new requirements may not be unit tested and hence integration testing becomes necessary.
+- At the time of module development, there are wide chances of change in requirements by the clients.
+These new requirements may not be unit tested and hence system integration Testing becomes necessary.

 - Interfaces of the software modules with the database could be erroneous

 - External Hardware interfaces, if any, could be erroneous

 - Inadequate exception handling could cause issues.